-- 1. Cut the membrane between the first and second dorsal spine toward the joint (Figure 5.38, line A). - 2.
+- 1. Cut the membrane between the first and second dorsal spine toward the joint (Figure 5.43, line A). - 2.
 After the membrane is cut, insert the knife into the condyle socket behind the first dorsal spine, and remove any connective tissue holding the spine in place. - 3.
-Applying pressure to the spine, pull it forward until it 'pops' out of the socket (Figure 5.38, line B). - 4.
-Cut any remaining skin separating the spine from the fish. - 5.
-Place the spine in a small, labeled envelope and store in a freezer until ready to section.
+Applying pressure to the spine, pull it forward until it 'pops' out of the socket (Figure 5.43, line B).

-Figure 5.38 A) Cutting plane and B) direction of pull for removal of the first dorsal spine in gray triggerfish.
+Figure 5.43 A) Cutting plane and B) direction of pull for removal of the first dorsal spine in gray triggerfish.